Big thanks to the folks over at JDS Labs for sending me this unit!

 To prove my point, I just did a little experiment with my Magni Amp from Schiit.

-This cable’s 3.5mm jack plugs into the front of the Objective 2.
-The RCA males run into the back of the Modi.
+This cable’s 3.5mm jack plugs into the front of Objective 2.

 Now because I have this cable, I was able to do an experiment.

 I ran the mini end of the cable into the 3.5mm jack on my laptop, and the RCA ends into the Magni.
 This basically means I’m using the internal Soundcard of my laptop as a DAC (discussed previously).
 What is a Soundcard?

 The sound wasn’t bad per se, but it took the gain switch on PLUS the volume turned up all the way to reach a listenable level.

 I was actually quite surprised by how decent the actual sound quality was once I got it loud enough, but you could hear a clear difference vs. Objective 2.

 There was really no comparison as far as crisp detail, impact, cleanliness, and weight.